The Lower School Library hosts a Scholastic Book Fair each year in November. Specifics will be posted as they become available.

 The annual Middle School Book Fair will be held the week of December 7th through December 11th.
 Each grade level will have an opportunity to visit the book fair during school hours.
 Book Fair hours are 8:45 to 2:30.

 The US Book Club welcomes both students and teachers.
-More details as after the Activities Fair.
+More details will follow after the Activities Fair in September.